Motion-Aware Animatable Gaussian Avatars Deblurring: Abstract

 \section{Abstract}

-The development of 3D human avatars from multi-view videos represents a significant yet challenging task in the field.
-Recent advancements, including 3D Gaussian Splattings (3DGS), have markedly progressed this domain.
-Nonetheless, existing techniques necessitate the use of high-quality sharp images, which are often impractical to obtain in real-world settings due to variations in human motion speed and intensity.
-In this study, we attempt to explore deriving sharp intrinsic 3D human Gaussian avatars from blurry video footage in an end-to-end manner.
-Our approach encompasses a 3D-aware, physics-oriented model of blur formation attributable to human movement, coupled with a 3D human motion model to clarify ambiguities found in motion-induced blurry images.
-This methodology facilitates the concurrent learning of avatar model parameters and the refinement of sub-frame motion parameters from a coarse initialization.
-We have established benchmarks for this task through a synthetic dataset derived from existing multi-view captures, alongside a real-captured dataset acquired through a 360-degree synchronous hybrid-exposure camera system.
-Comprehensive evaluations demonstrate that our model surpasses existing baselines.
+The creation of 3D human avatars from multi-view videos is a significant yet challenging task in computer vision.
+However, existing techniques rely on high-quality, sharp images as input, which are often impractical to obtain in real-world scenarios due to variations in human motion speed and intensity.
+This paper introduces a novel method for directly reconstructing sharp 3D human Gaussian avatars from blurry videos.
+The proposed approach incorporates a 3D-aware, physics-based model of blur formation caused by human motion, together with a 3D human motion model designed to resolve ambiguities in motion-induced blur.
+This framework enables the joint optimization of the avatar representation and motion parameters from a coarse initialization.
+Comprehensive benchmarks are established using both a synthetic dataset and a real-world dataset captured with a 360-degree synchronous hybrid-exposure camera system.
+Extensive evaluations demonstrate the effectiveness of the model across diverse conditions.
+Codes Available: \url{https://github.com/MyNiuuu/MAD-Avatar}